-Mr Deshpande is one of the lead surgeons of the world renowned “Transcatheter Aortic Valve Implantation” (TAVI) programme at King’s College Hospital.
+To compliment his clinical work, Mr Deshpande is one of the lead surgeons of the world renowned “Transcatheter Aortic Valve Implantation” (TAVI) programme at King’s College Hospital.
 He is an integral member of the complex major aortic surgery group for specially designed aortic root and aortic dissection surgery as an initiative of the South London Cardiac Network.
+Mr Deshpande is also the Founder and Treasurer of the British and Irish Society for Minimally Invasive Cardiac Surgery.